 The regiment was back on the front again in February 1917.
 On 25 February Jack led a patrol into no man's land and for his action was awarded the Military Cross (MC).

 Temp.
 2nd Lt.
 John Harrison, E. York.
 R. For conspicuous gallantry and devotion to duty.
 He handled his platoon with great courage and skill, reached his objective under the most trying conditions, and captured a prisoner.
 He set a splendid example throughout. —London Gazette

-March and April was a busy period with the beginning of the Arras Offensive including the Battle of Vimy and the Second Battle of the Scarpe.
+March and April was a busy period with the beginning of the Arras Offensive, including the Battle of Vimy and the Second Battle of the Scarpe.
 The British troops were experiencing heavy casualties.
-The Third Battle of the Scarpe begins with orders for the capture of Oppy Wood and is set for dawn on the 3 May 1917.
+The Third Battle of the Scarpe began with orders for the capture of Oppy Wood and was set for dawn on the 3 May 1917.
 At the last minute the raid was brought forward to make use of night cover which had been dark, misty and smoky from the shelling and gunfire.
-This turned out to be the biggest mistake of all as the early morning turned out to be clear and the men were silhouetted against the moon!
+This turned out to be the biggest mistake of all, as the early morning was clear and the men were silhouetted against the moon.
 The attack failed dramatically with exceptional heavy losses.
-It was the actions of Jack during this offensive that led to his Victoria Cross.
+Jack's actions during this offensive led to his Victoria Cross.
 Ordered to attack a wood near Oppy with the rest of his brigade, his platoon became pinned down by machine gun fire.

 The citation for his Victoria Cross (VC) describes events in more detail: